SteveDavid-us/neosearch/README.md

 * Quick summary

-This is a repository for a NeoLatin search application.
+This is a repository to support the creation of a NeoLatin search application.
 It is a fork from Neosearch, which was a Mac OS application.
 It's intended to be a web application that allows users to search the Latin texts of Emanuel Swedenborg's works, to find instances where certain words, and their specific forms, are used.

 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)